Nitaazhitoojik Program Name Pronunciation

 The NIT program has worked closely with area manufacturers and grant partners to identify key business sectors within Northern Michigan that are growing rapidly.
 These relationships help our program link students to profitable careers and growth opportunities with area businesses.
 Focusing on these regions of growth, the NIT program targets condensed trainings that develop the necessary skillsets in students looking to jumpstart their new career without having to commit to extended degree programs.

-Nitaazhitoojik Industrial Training-approved programs are offered through North Central Michigan College (NCMC), and the Industrial Arts Institute (IAI).
-Both of these institutions of higher learning tailor their programs to meet the needs of the growing manufacturing industry in our area.
-Trainings can be completed in a year or less and provide students the opportunity to also earn industry-recognized credentials which give an advantage in the hiring process.
+Nitaazhitoojik Industrial Training-approved programs are offered through North Central Michigan College (NCMC).
+NCMC tailors their programs to meet the needs of the growing manufacturing industry in our area.
+Trainings can typically be completed in a year or less and provide students the opportunity to also earn industry-recognized credentials which give an advantage in the hiring process.

 When completing a NIT-approved program, students will develop the skillsets necessary to make them more employable with Northern Michigan businesses.
 The NIT Program and its grant partners will work to connect students with opportunities for employment through NCMC’s state-of-the-art Career Development Center and hiring events.
 Not only can students can obtain training locally but most importantly, they can become employed locally through our program!